solarbirdy/NorthshoreBikeMap/README.md

 https://solarbird.net/blog/2024/06/17/contact-bikemap/

-**Latest Release 1.5.1 - March 8, 2025**
+**Latest Release 1.6 - April 18, 2025**

+* Large expansion north to Lynnwood City Centre rail station across all of SW Snohomish County
+* Extension of Interurban Trail in Edmonds to 78th Place West.
+* Improved street labelling, mostly in SW Snohomish County.
+* Route indicators at map edges describing past-map continuations to destinations such as UW and City of Snohomish

+Previous releases:

+Changes with 1.6.1 (March 8, 2025):

 * Additional labels in Lake Forest Park aiding navigation to Mountlake Terrace Light Rail Station
 * Final section opening of the Waterfront Bike Trail in Seattle
 * Clarified warning signs on mostly- but not quite complete bike lanes on 15th Ave S. in Seattle
 * Honey Dew Creek Trail (paved section) and connection routes added in Newcastle/Renton

-Coming in next release:

-* Large expansion north to Lynnwood City Centre rail station across all of SW Snohomish County
-* Extension of Interurban Trail in Edmonds to 78th Place West.
-* Improved street labelling, mostly in SW Snohomish County.

-Previous releases:

 Changes with 1.5 (February 21, 2025):